Toric invariance of vertically parametrized systems

+where $B\in\ZZ^{n\times(n-\rk(A))}$ is a matrix whose columns form a basis for $\ker_{\QQ}(A)$.
+Cosets of this form are sometimes called \emph{log-parametrized} sets in the context of reaction networks \cite{Hernandez2023independent} and \emph{log-linear} or \emph{log-affine} sets in the context of algebraic statistics, see, e.g., \cite[Ch.~6--7]{Sullivant2018}. \end{remark}

-\begin{remark} When $\GG=\RR_{>0}$, any ideal $I\subseteq\RR[x]$ generated by binomials $ax^u-bx^v$ for $a,b\in\RR_{>0}$ and $u,v\in\ZZ_{\geq 0}^n$ gives a toric vanishing locus $\VV_{>0}(I)$ (see, e.g., \cite[Prop.~5.2]{conradi2019total}).
-A computational sufficient condition for \emph{generic toricity} of a vertical system $F$ over $\RR_{>0}$ when $M\in\ZZ_{\geq 0}^{n\times m}$ is therefore that a reduced Gröbner basis (with respect to any monomial ordering) for the ideal $\langle F\rangle\subseteq\RR(\k)[x]$ is binomial.
-If the binomial Gröbner basis specializes for each $\k\in\RR^m_{>0}$, the conclusion can be strengthened to \emph{toricity} \cite[Rk.~2.4]{sadeghimanesh:multi}.
-A particularly simple special case where we can immediately assert toricity is when putting $C$ in row reduced echelon form gives a matrix where all rows have supports of size 2. \end{remark}
+\begin{remark} When $\GG=\RR_{>0}$, any ideal $I\subseteq\RR[x]$ generated by binomials $ax^u-bx^v$ for $a,b\in\RR_{>0}$ and $u,v\in\ZZ_{\geq 0}^n$ gives a toric zero locus $\VV_{>0}(I)$ (see, e.g., \cite[Prop.~5.2]{conradi2019total}).
+When $M\in\ZZ_{\geq 0}^{n\times m}$, a computational sufficient condition for a vertical system $F$ {to be \emph{generically} toric} over $\RR_{>0}$ is therefore that a reduced Gröbner basis for the ideal $\langle F\rangle\subseteq\RR(\k)[x]$ is binomial.
+If the binomial Gröbner basis specializes for each $\k\in\RR^m_{>0}$, the conclusion can be strengthened to {$F$ being toric} \cite[Rk.~2.4]{sadeghimanesh:multi}.
+A particularly simple special case where we can immediately assert {that $F$ is toric} is when putting $C$ in reduced row echelon form gives a matrix where all rows have supports of size 2. \end{remark}